 Trek 800 was sold with rim brakes and in multiple options:

 - Trek 800 Antelope

-Unfortunately, details on their differences are not available.
-Trek 800 Sport was available in a step-through frame option, which is suitable for women and people with limited mobility.
+However, details about their differences are not available.
+The Trek 800 Sport was also available in a step-through frame option, making it suitable for women and people with limited mobility.

-The last generation of Trek 800 was released in 2003.
-Since then, it has been discontinued and replaced by newer models.
+The last generation of Trek 800 was released in 2003, and since then, it has been discontinued and replaced by newer models.

 Pros and Cons of Trek 800